YottaDB/YDBDoc/ProgGuide/appendix.rst

 **Triggers**

-While YottaDB/GT.M does not restrict trigger code from performing I/O operations, avoid using OPEN, USE, READ, WRITE and CLOSE within trigger application code.
+While YottaDB does not restrict trigger code from performing I/O operations, avoid using OPEN, USE, READ, WRITE and CLOSE within trigger application code.
 Such operations may be useful for development and diagnostic purposes.
-Triggers implicitly run as TP transactions and I/O violates the ACID property of Isolation , as do JOB, LOCK, ZSYSTEM and external calls. ($&) .
+Triggers implicitly run as TP transactions and I/O violates the ACID property of Isolation , as do JOB, LOCK, ZSYSTEM and external calls.

 Use comprehensive and strong coding conventions for trigger code or rely on user-specified names in managing the deletion and replacement of triggers.